What next after developing your new invention?

 Before you even think of bringing it to light and screaming about your success from the rooftop, you have to figure out how to best protect what you worked so hard to develop.

-Patents and copyrights will offer you a sense of security.
+Trademarks or copyrights will offer you a sense of security.
 What they won’t do is completely protect your design.
 However, there are other options that you might want to look into.

 Today, in this post, the team at MediaOne will be weighing in on some less common, but effective ways to protect your intellectual property.